MakieOrg/Makie.jl/docs/examples/blocks/polaraxis.md

 ## Interactivity

-The `PolarAxis` currently implements zooming by scrolling and allows you to reset the view with left control + left mouse button.
-You can change the key combination for resetting the view with the `reset_button` attribute, which accepts anything `ispressed` accepts.
+The `PolarAxis` currently implements zooming by scrolling, radial translations by dragging while the right mouse button is pressed and allows you to reset the view by pressing left control + left mouse button.
+Angular translations are also implemented but disabled by default.
+You can make adjustments to these interactions with the attributes `ax.scrollspeed[] = 0.1`, `ax.radial_translation_button[] = Mouse.right`, `ax.theta_translation_button[] = false` and `ax.reset_button[] = Keyboard.left_control & Mouse.left`.
+For example you can enable angular translations by setting `ax.theta_translation_button[] = Mouse.right`.

-Note that `PolarAxis` currently does not implement the interaction itnerface used by `Axis`.
+Note that `PolarAxis` currently does not implement the interaction interface used by `Axis`.

 ## Other Notes